MiamiOH-CSE274/01_Git_and_Intro/README.md

 #### 3. Morin, Exercise 1.1 (p.
 25).
 NOTE: You should not actually implement the solution with code.
 Instead, explain your solution using English.
 Pay special attention to explaining which data structure you ought to use, and why.

-1)   -while there are more lines to read
+1   while there are more lines to read
-       	   -read a line from the text
+       	   read a line from the text
-	   -push that string onto a Stack
+	   push that string onto a Stack
-     -while there is data in the Stack
-       	   -pop data off the Stack
-  	   -write that string to stdout
+     while there is data in the Stack pop data off the Stack write that string to stdout

-2)   while there are 50 more lines to read read those 50 lines and push each string on a stack while there is data in the stack pop data off the Stack
+2   while there are 50 more lines to read
+     	   read those 50 lines and push each string on a stack while there is data in the stack pop data off the Stack